tongwu-msft/azure-rest-api-specs/api-doc/compute/VirtualMachines.md

 summary: Generalizes the operating system on the virtual machine disk.
 parameters:
     - name: api-version
       description: The API version of the resource provider to use for this operation.
-Use the latest version of 2016-03-30.
+See the top of this page for the latest API version.
     - name: subscriptionId
       description: The identifier of the target subscription.
+See the links listed above for information about finding the subscription identifier.
     - name: resourceGroupName
       description: The name of the resource group that contains the virtual machine.
+See the links listed above for information about creating and managing resource groups.
 description: *content
 ---